MicrosoftDocs/customer-insights/ci-docs/enrichment-hub.md

 # Data enrichment (preview) overview

 Use data from sources like Microsoft and other partners to enrich your customer data.

-## Enrichments and connections

 Third-party enrichments are configured using [connections](connections.md), which an administrator sets up with credentials and provides consent for data transfers.
 The connections can be used by administrators and contributors to configure enrichments.

 ## Multiple enrichments of the same type